 - Velociraptors had 13 to 15 teeth in its upper jaw and 14 to 15 teeth in its lower jaw which were widely spaced and serrated, though more strongly on the back edge than the front.
 They had teeth which were sharp like pointy knives and special four-inched curved claws, that was used as a fork to stab and slash their food.

-- Velociraptors were carnivores or meat eaters and would usually scavenge kills by larger dinosaurs, or hunt by themselves.
+- Velociraptors were carnivores (meat eaters) and would usually scavenge kills by larger dinosaurs, or hunt by themselves.
 Much of their time was spent eating smaller animals such as reptiles, amphibians, insects, small dinosaurs and mammals.
 Nimble and small, its speed would have been an added advantage.

 - The first thought that rings in one’s mind when the sound of the word dinosaur makes its way to the eardrum is the movie, Jurassic Park.
 Did you know that the Velociraptor played a substantial role in this movie but was often displayed inaccurately?
 The Velociraptor was displayed as larger, human-sized dinosaurs but in reality, they were the size of a turkey.
 Additionally, they are believed to have had feathers that were not portrayed in the movie.
 Talk about misrepresentation, right!